 Skills and training

 The U.S. Army is one of the best places to gain practical skills that can be applied to the workplace.
-They are recognized for being a highly disciplined organization that also knows how to ingrain these attributes into their soldiers.
+They are recognized for being a highly disciplined organization that also knows how to ingrain these attributes into its soldiers.
 The US Army teaches useful skills that may be applied to the workplace.
 Discipline is one of the biggest skills that the military is recognized for instilling in their soldiers.

 Discipline is defined as the capacity to follow instructions while carrying out an assignment.
 This is a skill required in the workplace to complete job assignments effectively.
 Another needed skill is teamwork.
 In the U.S. Army, soldiers recognize that each team member’s life is dependent on how well each individual delivers their part of the job assignment.
 In addition, there are other skills learned in the U.S. Army including precision, accountability, leadership, and communication skills.